How is a New District Attorney Impacting Criminal Cases?

 • to preserve their life,

-So, if you or a loved one has a case pending in the San Fernando court, you've got to hire an attorney like me.
+So, if you or a loved one has a case pending in San Fernando court, you'll need to hire an attorney like me.

-I have the background to know how to use the new directives in your favor to lessen any punishment, get charges dismissed, and put you in the best possible position moving forward.
+With my extensive background and experience, I am well-equipped to navigate the new directives in your favor.
+I can help lessen any punishment, get charges dismissed, and put you in the best possible position moving forward.
+You can trust that you're in good hands with me.

-Hedding Law Firm is a criminal defense law firm located in LA County, and we offer a free case review at (213) 542-0940 or fill out our contact form.
+Hedding Law Firm is a criminal defense law firm located in LA County.
+We offer a free case review.
+Call (213) 542-0940 or fill out our contact form.